Principal's Message

 Welcome to Stonybrook School!

-It is my honor and pleasure to welcome you to the 2023-2024 school year.
+It is my honor and pleasure to welcome you to the 2025-2026 school year.
 Together with our teachers and staff, I want to welcome our students and families back to Stonybrook School!
 It is with great pride that I work alongside the staff in continuing to foster an educational community that promotes learning in an environment that is warm and welcoming.
 We at Stonybrook School provide a learning environment filled with rich experiences, and together we encourage children to function at their highest level by providing quality educational programs that are unique to their academic, emotional, and social needs.
 Our school culture is one of respect and trust that affords our students the opportunity of risk-taking as part of the learning process.

 Our Mathematics program provides our students with a hands-on approach, through which our students learn practical strategies to develop and reinforce concepts and real-world problem-solving.
+We utilize the IXL Takeoff Math Program as well as the online component of IXL for intervention, remediation, and enrichment.

 The Social Studies and Science curricula encourage students to work cooperatively to develop hypotheses, experiment, and create projects that allow for connections between their lives and the past and present world around them.
 Social Studies in grades three through five includes rich literature in the content areas, weaving content-area comprehension skills throughout the curriculum.